Cross-Domain-Interoperability-Framework/cdifbook/_sources/metadata/schemaorgimplementation.md

-# Serialization of CDIF metadata
+# Schema.org implementation of CDIF metadata

 JSON-LD has been chosen as the recommended serialization format for CDIF metadata following our principle to use existing mainstream technology.
 The JSON format is widely used for data serialization and popular with developers.
 JSON-LD adds additional syntax for the representation of linked data, compatible with existing JSON implementations so that integration with existing applications is relatively frictionless.
 Many metadata providers are using the [schema.org](https://schema.org/) vocabulary with JSON-LD serialization for metadata publication and interchange.
 Use of this format provides a low barrier to entry for data providers.